 SYA, in keeping with its philosophy of maximum meaningful participation of the youth in all activities offered by SYA, hereby, declares to the extent feasible, all youth who are members of SYA shall have the opportunity to choose to participate in any sport activity offered by SYA on equal basis, regardless of sex.
 The ability to pay established registration fees will not be a prohibiting factor for youth participation in any activity.

-Activity commissioners are authorized to waive fees if the situation dictates.
+Any Officer of SYA may waive fees if the situation dictates.